genebean/vagrant-puppet-environment/README.md

 # The Foreman (ENC and report processor)
 vagrant up foreman
+# from host computer, go to http://127.0.0.1:8081 and log in with admin / changeme

 # configure foreman-proxy for pm <--> foreman communication
 vagrant ssh pm